slam10s/may-madness/README.md

 - [College Men's Singles](https://www.masseyratings.com/ctms/ratings)
 - [College Women's Singles](https://www.masseyratings.com/ctws/ratings)

+> Note: All expected win percentages for Massey teams are hard-coded at 75% for the favorite and 25% for the underdog.
+Although his ratings are probabilistic, right now I'm not sure how to compare the ratings to come up with an expected win percentage (EWP).

 #### UTR: Universal Tennis Ratings

 The [Universal Tennis Ratings](https://www.myutr.com/) are the gold standard for tennis ratings known by any serious tennis player.
 We use both the [Power 6](https://app.myutr.com/search?type=colleges&utrFitPosition=6&utrMax=16&utrMin=1&utrTeamType=singles&utrType=verified) in team comparisons and individual's verified [Singles Rating](https://support.myutr.com/en/support/solutions/articles/9000151830-understanding-the-algorithm-complete-summary) for player comparisons.